fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 * The Branches-Column means the same for all if and else statements in your code.
 * Similar is true Functions-Column and the Lines-Column

-So besides our already known ceasar-ciphers, we see also the file calc.js which seems to have some trouble.
+So besides our already known caesar-ciphers, we see also the file calc.js which seems to have some trouble.

 ??HORIZONTAL
 ### calc.js